Agile Maturity Model: How To Measure Agile MaturityNikita Kannan

 Listen on the go!

 An agile maturity assessment is an exercise/tool to evaluate the current state of agile maturity and check on how successful the agile implementation is in an organization.
-The Agile maturity model clearly captures the areas for improvement and establishes goals to upscale the way your team works to adapt to business changes efficiently.
+The Agile maturity model captures the areas for improvement and establishes goals to upscale how your team works to adapt to business changes efficiently.

 Many common barriers in terms of cultural clashes, absence of leadership participation, and organizational resistance to change are seen across the organizations that have remained unchanged for the past several years.